2.4 Generative vs. Evaluative

 Evaluative

-- Should we target segment A or segment B?
+- Should we target segment A or B?

-- Will more than 10% of users engage with this feature in their first session?
+- Will more than 10% of users engage?

-- Does offering a free trial increase paid conversions versus immediate purchase?
+- Does a free trial increase paid conversions?

 More evaluative questions

-- Will a landing page targeted at runners outperform one targeted at general fitness enthusiasts?
+- Will a landing page targeted at this segment outperform a wider audience?

 Telling them apart

-The easiest way to tell if you have a generative question is whether or not it is open-ended.
+The easiest way to tell if you have a generative question is if it is open-ended or not.
 If the answer to the question could be a list of possible ideas, it’s generative.

 If the answer to the question is closed-ended, it’s probably evaluative.
-Yes/no, multiple choice, questions about a specific fact are strong candidates.
-Quantitative questions in general are likely evaluative questions where there is one clear factual answer calculated from the data.
+Yes/no, multiple choice, and questions about a specific fact are strong candidates.
+Quantitative questions are likely evaluative questions where there is one clear factual answer calculated from the data.

 However, in some cases a question can appear to be closed-ended but have an ambiguous, poorly defined hypothesis backing it.
 To that end, the next chapter will provide some best practices around defining hypotheses.